What to Expect Throughout a Dental Veneer Procedure?

 Longevity of Veneers

 Dental veneers can last for over a decade, making them a semi-permanent investment in achieving a brighter and more even smile.
-The average lifespan of dental veneers is between 10 to 15 years, depending on various factors, including oral hygiene practices and maintenance [1].
+According to Cleveland Clinic, porcelain veneers typically last 10 to 15 years with proper care, while composite veneers generally last 5 to 7 years.
 Proper care is vital, as neglect can lead to decay of the natural tooth structure underneath the veneers.
-Most porcelain veneers can last at least 10 years, with some lasting up to 15 or 20 years [3].

 Maintenance and Oral Hygiene